Pidurangala Rock

 Pidurangala Rock is a rocky outcrop located in central Sri Lanka, in the Matale District, about 1 km north of the more well-known Sigiriya rock.

 Geology

 These bare peaks rise abruptly from the low-lying plains that extend from the central mountain range of the country.
 They are inselbergs, hardened granite outcrops deriving from solidified magma plugs of former volcanoes.

 History

-The rocks form the site of a former Buddhist monastery, and Pidurangala Rock is also an archaeological site.
+The rocks form the site of Pidurangala Vihara, a former Buddhist monastery, which is a registered archaeological protected site.
 Caves house a temple, Sigiri Pidurangala Raja Maha Viharaya, which is believed to have been built by King Kashyapa in the 5th century, and a monumental brick statue of a reclining Buddha.
 King Kashyapa's stupa is near the entrance to the monastery, and there are remains of another stupa on the top of the outcrop.